Writing and reviewing checklist

 • Correct from content references

-• In line with third-party official doc
+• In line with third-party official doc, such as Amazon product doc

 • Consistent with the General Use column of the Official Product and Solution List from the Red Hat official brand and naming?

-• Are there introductions after headers?
+• Are there introductions after headers before lists or tables?

 • Do you see directional language such as “below” or “above”, which violates accessibility?